Coo-per/Jetson-Bolt-Pro-Mods/README.md

 How to use this program:

-Recommended to first program with 3 mph- test the throttle and see the wheel spinning slowly.
-Then run through all the steps again with 19 mph
-In this way you will know that the speed hack has FOR SURE been applied.

 1) Enter a value for TARGET_SPEED_MPH: 3 mph to 19 mph.
 2) Upload the program your arduino board.
 3) With the Jetson Bolt Pro OFF, and recommended 36v battery disconnected - Connect the following pins: